1. Information we may collect from you

 or you may receive additional cookies as a result of being directed to either:

-- Retargeting ‘cookies’ - To control a form of marketing called Retargeting.
-When a user visits one of MIB's websites the browser will identify the ‘cookie’ on the hard drive of the user's device, and it will know if it has previously visited this website or not.
 (This is whether you clicked on the MIB banner or simply passed over it.)
-The type of information gathered by this process counts the hits to the website and/or banner(s) linked to an IP address and domain.
+The type of information gathered by this process counts the hits to this website and/or banner(s) linked to an IP address and domain.
 This information is used by MIB in reporting statistical information.
 MIB uses tracking technologies in a variety of ways, including:

 - keeping count of return visits to this website or our partners' or third party websites;

-- accumulating and reporting aggregate statistical information on website and advertisement usage; and
+- accumulating and reporting aggregate statistical information on this website and advertisement usage; and

 - determining which features users like best.